SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

   - Perform community detection and analyze relationships.

 ### 2. `import-neo4j-all-dbs.ipynb`
-- **Purpose**: Scripts used to upload all databases into Neo4js.
+- **Purpose**: These scripts are designed to upload multiple databases into Neo4j, providing a streamlined workflow for graph-based data integration and analysis.
+A key requirement for using this script is the bel_json_import package, which is specifically developed to convert BEL (Biological Expression Language) data into the eBEL (enhanced BEL) format.
+This conversion ensures seamless integration and analysis of complex biological networks within Neo4j and other graph-based platforms.

+To successfully use this script, the data extracted from each database must be properly formatted and made accessible before initiating the upload process to Neo4j.
+Due to privacy concerns associated with the databases, the data is not included in this repository.
 - **Key Features**:
-- Efficiently import graph data into Neo4j
+- Efficiently import graph data into Neo4j using a common schema.
-- Count and summarize graph nodes and edges, and triples.
 - **Usage**:
 - Open the notebook (import-neo4j-all-dbs.ipynb) in Jupyter Notebook or JupyterLab.
-Follow the step-by-step instructions to:
-- Connect to your Neo4j database.
-- Query data for analysis.
-- Run community detection algorithms and analyze the results.
-- Use the visualizations provided in the notebook to explore and interpret detected graph structures.
+Put the data in the required palces, and run each cell specific to each source to upload files.
 -
 ## Getting Started